lbl-srg/funnel/README.md

 The Python binding is delivered as a package named `pyfunnel`, available on PyPI.

-For development, additional dependencies are needed and can be installed with

-`pip install -e ".[dev]"`

 ### Main Functions

 The software is primarily intended to be used by means of a Python binding.